-If your no service on iPhone has no service, either because you see an error message or can’t make or receive phone calls, there are several potential problems.
-You may be experiencing service issues, such as a problem with the cellphone carrier’s service plan, a hardware issue with the iPhone no service, or a misconfigured setting.
+If you have no service on iPhone, either because you see an error message or can’t make or receive phone calls, there are several potential problems.
+You may be experiencing service issues, such as a problem with the cell carrier’s service plan, a hardware issue with the no service on iPhone, or a misconfigured setting.

 There’s no single reason why an iPhone no service may report it has no service, so you need to troubleshoot the problem, trying the easiest and most likely solutions first.
 Service interruptions may be caused by a simple setting change, such as Airplane Mode or carrier settings.
 In a few cases, the iPhone no service needs to have its cellular settings updated through a software update from your cellular service provider.
 Less often, you need to reset or replace the phone’s SIM card.
 It’s also possible that there’s a problem with your cellular service plan.